una-dinosauria/Rayuela.jl/README.md

 # Rayuela.jl

-[Rayuela](https://en.wikipedia.org/wiki/Hopscotch#Rayuela).jl is a package that implements non-orthogonal multi-codebook quantization methods.
+[Rayuela](https://en.wikipedia.org/wiki/Hopscotch#Rayuela).jl is a package that implements non-orthogonal multi-codebook quantization methods (MCQ).
 These methods are used for fast search of high-dimensional (d=100s-1000s) dense vectors.
 Rayuela is written in [Julia](https://github.com/JuliaLang/julia).